fanglidayan/machine_learning_projects/capstone_deployment_git/readme.txt

 ===============================================================

 When containerizing with Docker, don't forget to tune up the memory from 4GB to 16GB.
-T

 After docker run command, the program takes quite a bit a time to load, during the loading phase, if we submit a POST request